dannydes/adz-wp-theme/README.md

 ## Install
 << Coming soon >>

+## Site Title and Description
+In this theme, only the first 40 characters (including letters, numbers and symbols) are shown for the site title, while the first 120 characters are shown for the site description.

 ## Menus
 The theme provides two customisable menu locations, one on top and another beneat the footer.
 Remember to assign the appropriate menu location to your menu.